wechto/paper/README.md

 :curly_loop: [Experience Replay Optimization](https://arxiv.org/pdf/1906.08387.pdf) :+1: :fire:

 Self-imitation; experience replay: we propose a novel experience replay optimization (ERO) framework which alternately updates two policies: the agent policy, and the replay policy.
 The agent is updated to maximize the cumulative reward based on the replayed data, while the replay policy is updated to provide the agent with the most useful experiences.

+:curly_loop: [MODEL-AUGMENTED PRIORITIZED EXPERIENCE REPLAY](https://openreview.net/pdf?id=WuEiafqdy9H) :no_mouth:

+We propose a novel experience replay method, which we call model-augmented priority experience replay (MaPER), that employs new learnable features driven from components in model-based RL (MbRL) to calculate the scores on experiences.

 :curly_loop: [Memory Augmented Policy Optimization for Program Synthesis and Semantic Parsing](https://arxiv.org/pdf/1807.02322.pdf) :+1: